Immune Thrombocytopenia clinical trials at University of California Health

 open to eligible people ages 10 years and up

 This is a randomized, double-blind study of rilzabrutinib in patients with persistent or chronic ITP, with an average platelet count of <30,000/μL (and no single platelet count >35,000/μL) on two counts at least 5 days apart in the 14 days before treatment begins.
 Patients will receive rilzabrutinib or placebo 400mg twice daily.
 For each patient, the study will last up to 60 weeks from the start of the Screening Period to the End of Study (EOS) visit.
 This includes Screening (up to 4 weeks) through a 12 to 24-week Blinded Treatment Period followed by a 28-week Open-Label Period.
 Followed by a 4-week post dose follow-up.
-Patients who respond per specified criteria at the end of the Open-Label Period will be able to enter the Long-Term Extension (LTE) where they will continue to receive treatment until the last patient who enters the LTE has completed 12 months.
+For adult participants, the maximum duration of the long-term extension (LTE) period will be 12 months from the date of the last adult participant to enter the LTE.
+For pediatric participants, the maximum duration of the LTE period will be 12 months from the date of the last pediatric participant to enter the LTE.

 at UCLA UCSF